littleosbook/littleosbook/the_road_to_user_mode.md

 ### Finding the Program in Memory
 Before jumping to the program we must find where it resides in memory.
-Assuming that the contents of the `ebx` is passed as an argument to `kmain`, we can do this entirely from C.
+Assuming that the contents of `ebx` is passed as an argument to `kmain`, we can do this entirely from C.

 The pointer in `ebx` points to a _multiboot_ structure [@multiboot].
 Download the